Contrastive Conformal Sets: Methodology

 \paragraph{Single-norm covering sets.}

 We define a family of candidate sets around an anchor embedding $Z$, parameterized by a learnable exponent $p > 0$ and a scaling matrix $M \in \bbR^{d \times d}$:

 for a threshold $t > 0$.
-When $p \ge 1$, the resulting set is convex and smooth; when $p < 1$, it becomes increasingly anisotropic, offering greater flexibility to match non-standard feature distributions.
+When $p \ge 1$, the resulting set is convex; when $p < 1$, it becomes non-convex (star-shaped), offering greater flexibility to match non-standard feature distributions.
 The volume of this set can be expressed in closed form as

 where $\lambda(\cdot)$ denotes the Lebesgue measure.
 For the $\ell_p$-ball of radius $t$, this takes the explicit form

 where $\Gamma(\cdot)$ is the gamma function and $\bbB_{\|\cdot\|_p}(1)$ is the unit $p$-norm ball \citep{braun2025minimumvolumeconformalsets}.